getsentry/hackweek-feature-flags/Protocol.md

     "feature_flag_name": {
       // type of the value attached to the feature flag, contained in the field "result" "kind": "bool",
-      // global tags that need to match for this flag to be considered at all "tags": {
-        "key": "value"
-      },
       // first match wins
       "evaluation": [
         {